hooklift/govix/README.md

 Clone the repo and use the makefile for running the examples.
 When compiling your application that imports govix make sure to set the required ENV vars.

-For this example, the libvix dependecy has been copied into the projects vendor directory:
+In this example, the libvix dependecy has been copied into the projects vendor directory:

 ```shell
 pwd=$(pwd)